vilola/whimsi-do/README.md

 ## Monorepo Application

-This project was created to showcase my skills in React, Redux, and TypeScript.
-It consists of a frontend and a backend, both of which are contained in their respective folders.
+This project is a comprehensive demonstration of my proficiency in React, Redux, and TypeScript.
+It is structured as a monorepo, comprising a frontend and a backend, each encapsulated in its own dedicated folder.

 ## Available Scripts